collerek/ormar/docs/relations/foreign-key.md

 Removal of all related models in one call.

-Like remove by default `clear()` nulls the ForeigKey column on child model (all, not matter if they are loaded or not).
+Like with remove, by default, `clear()` nulls the ForeigKey column on child model (all, not matter if they are loaded or not).

 ```python
 # nulls department column on all courses related to this department